Skip to main content

 Links to discussions of Fermi estimates, and a list of some Fermi estimates I’ve done.

-I really like Fermi problems (LessWrong)—it’s like dimensional analysis for everything outside of physics1.
+I enjoy Fermi problems (LessWrong)—it’s like dimensional analysis for everything outside of physics1.

 Timothy Gowers suggests a number of problems which might help children really learn how to think with & apply the math they learn.